segment-integrations/analytics-swift-firebase/README.md

 ```

-*Note the AppsFlyer library itself will be installed as an additional dependency.*
+*Note the Firebase library itself will be installed as an additional dependency.*

 ## Using the Plugin in your App